GuilhE/JsonBroadcaster/README.md

 Inside the __sample__ module you'll find a playground app ready for you to test it.

 To run it you can either:
-- Clone this project and type `./gradlew :androidApp:installDebug` in the terminal;
+- Clone this project and type `./gradlew :sample:installDebug` in the terminal;
 - Download the sample `.apk` and install it.
 Get it [here](./artifacts/matchday.apk).

 The `applicationId` is _com.matchday_ and you can use the following payload to get you started: